ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ✔️ **Add House Record** - allow users to add a house record to the system (i.e., a house to be constructed) with information including project number, model number, customer name, size, bay location, and status.

-✔️ **View Production Line Status Board** - allow users to view the production line status board and see the position of each house in the 20 bays of production.
+✔️ **View Production Line Status Board** - allow users to view the Production Line Status Board and see the position of each house in the 20 bays of production.

 ✔️ **Find House Record** - allow users to find a particular house in the system via a search and view details specific